-Out of all the questions I've been asked over the past two weeks as I tested out the Rift, the most frequent ones are, "What is it like to spend a few hours in virtual reality?" and "Will it make me sick?"
+Out of all the questions I was asked over the two weeks that I tested the Oculus Rift for, the most frequent ones were, "What is it like to spend a few hours in virtual reality?" and "Will it make me sick?"

 Well, for starters, I should probably point out that even though games, movies and images are in high-resolution, you'd never struggle to tell the difference between what you're seeing on the Oculus Rift and what you're used to seeing in the real world.